Have you ever heard the story of mermaids living on beautiful Jeju Island, off the coast of South Korea?

 Unlike other places, when men are the breadwinner, on Jeju Island, women are the lead.
 They have to take care of themselves, support their family with jobs such as fishing, farming, raising animals.

 Especially, the women here are also in charge of diving to look for sea products.
-They are called Haenyeo, which translates as female divers.
+Therefore, they are called Haenyeo, which translates as female divers.

 It’s not clear when the Hanenyeo started on Jeju Island in South Korea, but in the history of the Goryeo period (X-XIV century), ancient Koreans mentioned female divers.